lukes/nanook/README.md

 The unit of the `amount` is NANO (which is currently technically 1Mnano &mdash; see [What are Nano's Units](https://nano.org/en/faq#what-are-nano-units-)).

-Note, there may be a delay due to Proof of Work being done.
+Note, there may be a delay in receiving a response due to Proof of Work being done.
 From the [Nano RPC](https://github.com/nanocurrency/raiblocks/wiki/RPC-protocol#account-create):

 > Proof of Work is precomputed for one transaction in the background.
 If it has been a while since your last transaction it will send instantly, the next one will need to wait for Proof of Work to be generated.